-Approximately twelve weeks following the administration of the oral examinations, the official score report letters will be posted online.
-Candidates will be notified via the e-mail address provided during registration when the official score report letters are posted.
-Candidates will be able to access the score report letters through a secure website and will be able to view and print their letter.
+Approximately twelve weeks following the administration of the oral examinations, the official score report letters will mailed.
+Candidates will be notified via the mailing address provided during registration when the official score report letters are issued.
 The Director of the AO will confer certification on candidates who pass the Oral Examination.
 Certificates are usually mailed to successful candidates in December or January following the examination.
 Candidates are not considered certified until these certificates are received.